kelocena/bg3-xml-label-maker/readme.md

 # BG3 XML Dialogue Label Maker

 ## This is a WIP!!
 It will get easier to use over time.
-Especially once it has GUI lol.
 But it's scuffed rn as I find time to finetune it.

 ### Current Script features:
 - Given a loca index and the lsx dialogue file, it will add the human-readable text to the lsx file above the tagtext!
-- It comes with the English loca already databased
+- It comes with the English loca, flags, and tags already databased
-- If you would rather work with subtitles in another language, you can also extract that loca file and use the create_loca_db script to use that instead
+- If you would rather work with subtitles in another language, you can also extract that loca file and use the build_indices script to use that instead

 ### Future goals:
-- Handle switching between multiple loca_dbs (for ppl writing custom dialogues) without having to re-index or keep editing the py file
+- Handle switching between multiple loca_dbs?? (for ppl writing custom dialogues) without having to re-index or keep editing the py file
+- And/or a way to expand the existing dbs with your new lines, flags, and tags.
 - Make GUI better
 - Error handling